Pro/dkim-exchange/README.md

 Exchange 2010 SP2 doesn't seem to be supported.
 See Issue #5.
 If you have SP2 installed, please read Issue #5 and send me the requested files so that I can recompile it for SP2, then it should work.

+Exchange 2007 SP3 .dll is build and can be found in the release directory.
+Please check if those are working for you and send me a short notice.

 ## Installing the Transport Agent

 1. Copy thw whole content from the [release directory](Release) into a directory on the server, where Exchange runs.